kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal
+## 10-07-2025
+- Just learned that LLM will help us to do repetive tasks more easily.
+It will be still necessary to think about it.

+## 10-03-2025
+- I just updated my private website.

 ## 09-24-2025
 - If you want to use your utility lib (mine is called cppcore) make sure that you have a clean integration ready for all external users.